MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 - First step is to convert make sure that the basic functionality is working as expected in Python
 - openapi.yaml file converted from Node.Js to Python
 - deleted json files since they are not needed anymore
+- ai-plugin.json file updated to match the new changes